Skip to main content

 4

-1. Ingest the labels into Costory using feature engineering UI: Costory
+1. Ingest the labels into Costory using the feature engineering UI: Costory feature engineering screen showing how to ingest BigQuery labels from dbt models

-2. If part of your BigQuery labels should be merged within an existing label, you can use the merge feature to merge two labels into one: for example k8S_label_app and app.
+2. If part of your BigQuery labels should be merged within an existing label, use the merge feature to combine two labels into one (e.g., k8s_label_app and app).

-3. Create a virtual dimension to correctly allocate the cost or directly explore costs within the explorer: Costory
+3. Create a virtual dimension to allocate the cost, or explore costs directly in the Cost Explorer: Costory Cost Explorer showing BigQuery costs broken down by dbt model, team, and package labels

-• Ingest node_name for fine grained cost investigation: to understand which exact model is driving the cost.
+• Ingest node_name for fine-grained cost investigation to understand which exact model is driving cost.

-• Use package name or schema to map each schema to the correct team / owner.
+• Use package_name or schema to map each schema to the correct team or owner.
+You can formalize this mapping with virtual dimensions.

-• set an alert very close to the daily average on the ingestion costs: ingestion daily job should be very close to the daily average.
+• Set an alert close to the daily average on ingestion costs.
+Daily ingestion jobs should be very stable.

-• For full refresh jobs, alerts should be performed over a large period to avoid spikes effects.
+• For full refresh jobs, evaluate alerts over a larger period to avoid false positives from spikes.

-• Don’t forget to evaluate frequenlty tre storage costs: after 90 days the storage costs decreases but if you never read the data you should instead rely on expiration policy.
+• Evaluate storage costs frequently.
+After 90 days the storage price decreases, but if you never read the data you should rely on an expiration policy instead.

-• Logical storage based: you pay based on the logical size (so before compression).
+• Logical storage: you pay based on the logical size (before compression).

-• Physical storage based: you pay based on the physical size (after compression).
+• Physical storage: you pay based on the physical size (after compression).

-You can compare both costs using the following SQL query: do it per region and change the us suffix:
+You can compare both costs using the following SQL query.
+Run it per region and change the region-us suffix:

 DECLARE active_logical_gib_price FLOAT64 DEFAULT 0.02;